 16. Does your medical school curriculum address the carbon footprint of healthcare systems?
 3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Score explanation: This topic was not covered in the curriculum.
+Score explanation: This topic was not discussed.